-- Develop a Groundwater Optimization and Sustainability Program. - Implement Aquifer Storage and Recovery Program.
+- Develop a Groundwater Optimization and Sustainability program. - Implement Aquifer Storage and Recovery program. - Protect our groundwater supply by implementing guidelines and regulations, or an aquifer protection plan.

 Goal #3: Increase conservation and reduce seasonal peak demands in the community.
 Objectives: